Shougo/ddu-source-file_point/README.md

 File point source for ddu.vim

-This source collects current line of "file:line" format as items.
+This source collects current line of "filename" or "filename:line" format as items.

 ## Required